MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure.md

 1. In DevTools, click **Settings** (![Settings icon.](../media/settings-gear-icon-light-theme.png)) > **Symbol Server**.

-1. Type the Azure DevOps organization where you created the PAT in the **Azure DevOps organization** field.
+1. In the **Azure DevOps organization** text box, enter the Azure DevOps organization where you created the PAT.

-1. Paste your PAT in the **Azure DevOps personal access token** field.
+1. In the **Azure DevOps personal access token** text box, paste your PAT.

    ![The Symbol Server configuration screen in DevTools settings](images/ado-pat-devtools.png)

-1. Close the Settings panel and click **Reload DevTools**.
+1. Click **x** in the upper right to close the **Settings** panel, and then click the **Reload DevTools** button.

 <!-- ====================================================================== -->
 ## Step 3: Retrieve original code in DevTools

-As you are using DevTools on an official build of your web site for which symbols have been published, you should be able to see your original code in DevTools.
+After the above setup steps, when you use DevTools to work on a build of your web site for which symbols have been published, you can now see your original source code, instead of the transformed code.

 *  In the **Console** tool, links from log messages to source files go to the original files, not the compiled files.

-*  When stepping through code in the **Sources** tool, the original files are displayed in the **Navigator** pane on the left.
+*  When stepping through code in the **Sources** tool, the original files are listed in the **Navigator** pane on the left.

 *  In the **Sources** tool, the links to source files that appear in the **Call Stack** of the **Debugger** pane open the original source files.